 They may also not know anything about project management, the nature of the project, processes, or best practices.

-So, your primary role is to become a single point of communication.
+So, your primary role is to become the most proactive communicator.

-You have to be able to communicate project status clearly, problems, and your questions in words that customers understand.
+You have to be able to communicate project status, problems, and questions in words that customers understand.

-On the other hand, you need to interpret customer’s requirements, fears, and concerns.
+On the other hand, you need to interpret the customer’s requirements, fears, and concerns.